Taiwan’s Culture & Festivals

 Festivals have long played a major role in Taiwanese society, and in recent years they’ve become a major driver of the tourist industry.
-There are sound historical reasons for this: Long before Taiwan became the affluent society it is today, events like gods’ birthdays and pilgrimages were colourful distractions from daily life.
-For ordinary people until well after World War II, festivals and family events like weddings were the only opportunities they had to feast, relax and travel to the next town.
-For Taiwan’s aboriginal minority [JDL], festivals are a way of expressing and consolidating their identity, as well as a source of tourist dollars.
+There are sound historical reasons for this: Long before Taiwan became the affluent society it is today, events like gods’ birthdays and pilgrimages were colourful distractions from the daily grind.
+For ordinary people until well after World War II, festivals and family events like weddings were the only opportunities they had to feast, relax, and travel to the next town.
+For Taiwan’s indigenous minority, festivals are a way of expressing and consolidating their identity, as well as a source of tourist dollars.

-Most festivals are planned according to a traditional calendar invented in China at least 3,000 years ago.
-In English, it’s usually called the lunar calendar.
+Many festivals are planned according to the traditional lunar calendar invented in China at least 3,000 years ago.
 Pious individuals depend on the calendar (which indicates both the point in the solar year and the phase of the moon) to know when they should burn joss paper and avoid meat.

 Several major celebrations, such as Lantern Festival, build on customs migrants brought with them from the Chinese mainland.
 Lantern Festival concludes the Lunar New Year season, and gets its name from the colourful lanterns which bedeck temples and streets.
 In the days of yore, these lanterns were made of paper and bamboo, so small a child could carry one, and illuminated by a burning wick.
 Thanks to technology, they’ve grown much bigger and better.
 They may be any shape, larger than a house, and showcase state-of-the-art visual trickery.
-Taiwan’s national Lantern Festival is held in a different city each year, and lasts for several days, usually around the end of February.
+Taiwan’s national Lantern Festival is held in a different city each year, and lasts for several days.

 Martial arts are as Chinese as chopsticks, but Taiwan’s special history combined with the tradition of unarmed combat has given birth to one of the island’s most exciting events.
 Neimen, a small town in Kaohsiung’s hinterland, is now famous for large-scale martial-arts displays during the annual Song Jiang Battle Array.

 The festival, held each spring around the time of Guanyin’s birthday, celebrates the tradition of temple-affiliated militias.
 The tradition has been especially strong in Neimen since the late 17th century.
-Because Neiman was then dangerously close to aborigines who occasionally raided ethnic Chinese villages, military skills passed down from father to son were useful useful.
-Battle-array members are expected to uphold core values such as physical strength, loyalty and mutual support.
-Whether they’re engaged in ritualised dueling (swords may be used against axes, and umbrellas may be deployed in fights against those wielding hoes) or drilling, you can expect to see impressive coordination, suppleness and speed.
+Because Neiman was then dangerously close to indigenous clans which occasionally raided ethnic Chinese villages, military skills passed down from father to son were useful useful.
+Battle-array members are expected to uphold core values such as physical strength, loyalty, and mutual support.
+Whether they’re engaged in ritualised dueling (swords may be used against axes, and umbrellas may be deployed in fights against those wielding hoes) or drilling, you can expect to see impressive coordination, suppleness, and speed.

 The Qixi Coming-of-Age Ceremony grew out of a coming-of-age rite that’s been celebrated in Tainan on the seventh day of the seventh lunar month each year since the 18th century.
-Back when Taiwan was part of the Qing Empire, families celebrated when a boy turned 16, because if he worked on the docks, in a warehouse or a shop, he then qualified for a full salary, not the half salary paid to those 15 or younger.
+Back when Taiwan was part of the Qing Empire, families celebrated when their son turned 16, because he then qualified for a full salary, not the half salary paid to those 15 or younger.

 Tourists are welcome to witness the touching and highly photogenic ritual at Kailong Temple.
-Boys and girls (females are now allowed to take part) who’ve just turned 16 year crawl under an altar while dressed in special clothing, shoes and hats.
-At the same time, their parents make offerings of duck, chicken and red rice cake.
-Afterward, some of the young people proceed on horseback to the Confucius Temple to offer incense to China’s greatest philosopher.
+Boys and girls (females are now allowed to take part) who’ve just turned 16 year crawl under an altar while dressed in special clothing, shoes, and hats.
+At the same time, their parents make offerings of duck, chicken, and red rice cake.
+Afterwards, some of the young people proceed on horseback to the city’s magnificent Confucius Temple to offer incense to China’s greatest philosopher.

 The 23rd day of the third month on the lunar calendar is Mazu’s birthday and a day of celebration in every part of Taiwan.
 Temples in which Mazu is the principal deity become hives of good-natured activity.
 However, the most remarkable expression of faith occurs a few weeks earlier, during the nine-day, eight-night Taichung International Mazu Sightseeing and Culture Festival.
 What used to be a mass pilgrimage has evolved into a multifaceted religious and cultural extravaganza.

 Even if you never set foot in a Taiwanese temple, you’re bound to come across folk-religion parades.
-These are traffic-stopping events in more than one sense – not only do the crowds of performers and devotees often block the thoroughfare, but the noise and colour are sure to make you pause, watch and take lots of photographs.
+These are traffic-stopping events in more than one sense – not only do the crowds of performers and devotees often block the thoroughfare, but the noise and colour are sure to make you pause, gawk, and take dozens of photographs.

 A typical inspection parade begins and ends at a temple, and involves transporting an effigy in a palanquin.
 This may be a wooden sedan chair, or even an ornate wheeled buggy equipped with flashing LEDs and loudspeakers.

 The most eye-catching participants are known as zhentou.
-These performance troupes (some professional, many amateur) wear fabulous attire, walk on stilts and perform acrobatics.
+These performance troupes (nowadays some are professional, but most are amateur) wear fabulous attire, walk on stilts, and perform acrobatics.
 The best known are the Bajiajiang, usually translated as the ‘Eight Generals’.
 The eight members (almost always men) represent four ‘infernal generals’ plus the four seasonal gods of spring, summer, fall and winter.
 The vaguely menacing attitude they show when swaggering along the street is heightened by the ritual weapons they carry.
 Every aspect of their appearance is decreed by tradition, and their clothing and makeup is a photographer’s dream.

 The Austronesian tribes who live in the western part of the island have long been exposed to Chinese culture.
 Nevertheless, they’ve still managed to preserve a considerable amount of their culture, and regard festivals as both important opportunities to showcase their arts and customs to outsiders while transmitting their traditions to younger generations.